Siege of Leningrad: Finnish participation

 By August 1941, the Finns advanced to within 20 km of the northern suburbs of Leningrad at the 1939 Finnish-Soviet border, threatening the city from the north; they were also advancing through East Karelia, east of Lake Ladoga, and threatening the city from the east.
 The Finnish forces crossed the pre-Winter War border on the Karelian Isthmus by eliminating Soviet salients at Beloostrov and Kirjasalo, thus straightening the frontline so that it ran along the old border near the shores of Gulf of Finland and Lake Ladoga, and those positions closest to Leningrad still lying on the pre-Winter War border.

-According to Soviet claims, the Finnish advance was stopped in September through resistance by the Karelian Fortified Region; however, Finnish troops had already earlier in August 1941 received orders to halt the advance after reaching their goals, some of which lay beyond the pre-Winter War border.
+According to Soviet claims, the Finnish advance was stopped in September by resistance in the Karelian Fortified Region, but in August 1941 Finnish troops had already received orders to halt the advance after reaching their goals, some of which lay beyond the pre-Winter War border.
 After reaching their respective goals, the Finns halted their advance and started moving troops to East Karelia.

 For the next three years, the Finns did little to contribute to the battle for Leningrad, maintaining their lines.
 Their headquarters rejected German pleas for aerial attacks against Leningrad and did not advance farther south from the Svir River in occupied East Karelia (160 kilometres northeast of Leningrad), which they had reached on 7 September.
 In the southeast, the Germans captured Tikhvin on 8 November, but failed to complete their encirclement of Leningrad by advancing further north to join with the Finns at the Svir River.
-On 9 December, a counter-attack of the Volkhov Front forced the Wehrmacht to retreat from their Tikhvin positions in the Volkhov River line.
+On 9 December, a counterattack of the Volkhov Front forced the Wehrmacht to retreat from their Tikhvin positions in the Volkhov River line.

 On 6 September 1941, Germany's chief of staff, Alfred Jodl, visited Helsinki.
 His main goal was to persuade Mannerheim to continue the offensive.
-In 1941, President Ryti declared to the Finnish Parliament that the aim of the war was to restore the territories lost during the Winter War and gain more territories in the east to create a "Greater Finland".
-After the war, Ryti stated: "On 24 August 1941 I visited the headquarters of Marshal Mannerheim.
+In 1941, President Ryti told the Finnish Parliament that the aim of the war was to restore the territories lost during the Winter War and gain more territories in the east to create a "Greater Finland".
+After the war, Ryti said: "On 24 August 1941 I visited the headquarters of Marshal Mannerheim.
 The Germans aimed us at crossing the old border and continuing the offensive to Leningrad.
 I said that the capture of Leningrad was not our goal and that we should not take part in it.
 Mannerheim and Minister of Defense Walden agreed with me and refused the offers of the Germans.
-The result was a paradoxical situation: the Germans could not approach Leningrad from the north..."
+The result was a paradoxical situation: the Germans could not approach Leningrad from the north".
 There was little or no systematic shelling or bombing from the Finnish positions.